shirashko/From-Logic-Gates-to-Operating-System/README.md

 ## Introduction
-- Exercise 1 - Boolean Logic » Implementation of basic Logic Gates
+- Project 1 - Boolean Logic » Implementation of basic Logic Gates

-- Exercise 2 - Boolean Arithmetic » Implementation of Arithmetic Chips
+- Project 2 - Boolean Arithmetic » Implementation of Arithmetic Chips

-- Exercise 3 - Sequential Logic » Implementation of Sequential Chips
+- Project 3 - Sequential Logic » Implementation of Sequential Chips

-- Exercise 4 - Machine Language » Familiarization with the Nand2Tetris Machine Language
+- Project 4 - Machine Language » Familiarization with the Nand2Tetris Machine Language

-- Exercise 5 - Computer Architecture » Implementation of Computer Architecture Chips
+- Project 5 - Computer Architecture » Implementation of Computer Architecture Chips

-- Exercise 6 - Assembler » Implementation of an Assembler, translating to Machine Language
+- Project 6 - Assembler » Implementation of an Assembler, translating to Machine Language

-- Exercise 7 - Virtual Machine Translator (Part 1) » Implementation of a VM translator for Arithmetic operations
+- Project 7 - Virtual Machine Translator (Part 1) » Implementation of a VM translator for Arithmetic operations

-- Exercise 8 - Virtual Machine Translator (Part 2) » Implementation of a VM translator for Functions and Program-Flow
+- Project 8 - Virtual Machine Translator (Part 2) » Implementation of a VM translator for Functions and Program-Flow

-- Exercise 9 - High Level Programing » Development of a game with the Jack language
+- Project 9 - High Level Programing » Development of a game with the Jack language

-- Exercise 10 - Compilation (Part 1) » Implementation of a Jack Compiler (XML Structured)
+- Project 10 - Compilation (Part 1) » Implementation of a Jack Compiler (XML Structured)

-- Exercise 11 - Compilation (Part 2) » Implementation of a Jack Compiler
+- Project 11 - Compilation (Part 2) » Implementation of a Jack Compiler

-- Exercise 12 - Operating System » Implementation of a working, basic, Operating System
+- Project 12 - Operating System » Implementation of a working, basic, Operating System

-### Contributing
-You are invited to submit pull requests.

-### License
-This project is released under the [MIT](https://choosealicense.com/licenses/mit/) License.
-See the LICENSE file for details.